Farah Palmer: Recognition

 Palmer was one of six women inducted into the IRB Hall of Fame on 17 November 2014.
 In 2016, the Women's Provincial Championship was renamed the Farah Palmer Cup in her honour.

 In 2016, she was awarded the Manawatu Standard Person of the Year award and was the first woman to win the award.
 Also in 2016, she was the first woman to be appointed to the board of New Zealand Rugby.

 In 2018, Palmer won the Board and Management Award of the 2018 Women of Influence Awards.
 In 2022, she was awarded the Vernon Pugh Award for Distinguished Service.

+Palmer has served on the New Zealand Māori Rugby Board since 2007, and has been a member of the NZ Rugby Board since 2016.

 In the 2023 New Year Honours, Palmer was promoted to Dame Companion of the New Zealand Order of Merit, for services to sport, particularly rugby.

 Academic career

+Farah Palmer graduated from Otago University with a BPhEd(Hons) in 1994 and a PhD in 2000.
 In 2014, she conducted research to examine how leadership and culture affect success at rugby.

+Personal life

+Palmer is a New Zealander of Māori descent (Ngāti Maniapoto and Waikato Tainui descent).